MicrosoftDocs/azure-devops-docs/docs/organizations/security/permissions.md

 <p>Delete and restore work items</p><p>or Delete work items in this project</p></td>
         <td>Can <a href="../../boards/backlogs/remove-delete-work-items.md" data-raw-source="[mark work items in the project as deleted](../../boards/backlogs/remove-delete-work-items.md)">mark work items in the project as deleted</a>.
 Azure DevOps Services users granted Stakeholder access for a public project are granted this permission by default.
 <ul>
-<li>For Azure DevOps and TFS 2015.1 and later versions, the Contributors group has <strong>Delete and restore work items</strong> at the project-level set to &quot;Allow&quot; by default.</li>
+<li>For Azure DevOps and TFS 2015.1 and later versions, the Contributors group has <strong>Delete and restore work items</strong> at the project-level set to <strong>Allow</strong> by default.</li>
-<li>For TFS 2015 and earlier versions, the Contributors group has <strong>Delete work items in this project</strong> at the project-level set to &quot;Not set&quot; by default.
+<li>For TFS 2015 and earlier versions, the Contributors group has <strong>Delete work items in this project</strong> at the project-level set to <strong>Not set</strong> by default.
 This setting causes the Contributors group to inherit the value from the closest parent that has it explicitly set. </li><br/></ul>
 </td>
     </tr>
     <tr>